It doesn’t happen very often since I switched to a real food diet, but it still happens (although, I truly don’t remember the last time it did!).

 - Melt the butter (2 tablespoons) in a large pot and sauté the onions over medium high heat, until softened and starting to brown.

 - Add the mushrooms (16 oz.), salt, and pepper; stir to coat, and sauté for 5-10 minutes (or until most of the liquid has evaporated).
+Don't stir too much to allow for the mushrooms to brown and really release their liquid and develop flavor.

 - Sprinkle the flour (1/4 cup) on the mushroom mixture and stir to coat.
 Add the broth (4 cups) and milk (2 cups), rice, and chicken.